Monta Ellis has to play, even if he isn't playing well.

 That's the sound of cooler heads prevailing, right there.

 Here's why you should expect nothing to change come tonight: The early second quarter will roll around.
-Oracle Arena will be three feet off the ground, filled to
+Oracle Arena will be three feet off the ground, filled to overflowing with white noise.

 The Warriors will be nursing a tenuous lead over Utah, or trying to overcome Utah's tenuous lead over them.
 Nelson will try giving Davis a rest.
 And the game will start to slip away.